Zigazou/a-maze/README.md

   game, see the next section for more information.
 - `walls`: a tile layer, the walls cannot be crossed, any other cell must be left empty (transparent) to allow the player to move.
+- `decor`: a tile layer, completely decorative, it allows to draw more elaborate level design.
 - `background`: a tile layer, the background is only decorative, it plays absolutely no role in the game.